microsoft/CNTK/Documentation/current_iteration.md

 ### Support for NCCL 2
 Now [NCCL](https://developer.nvidia.com/nccl) can be used across machines.
 User need to enable NCCL in build configure as [here](https://docs.microsoft.com/en-us/cognitive-toolkit/setup-cntk-on-linux).
 Note:
-1. After installed the downloaded NCCL 2 package, there are two packages /var/nccl-repo-2.0.4-ga/libnccl2_2.0.4-1+cuda8.0_amd64.deb and /var/nccl-repo-2.0.4-ga/libnccl-dev_2.0.4-1+cuda8.0_amd64.deb.
+- After installed the downloaded NCCL 2 package, there are two packages /var/nccl-repo-2.0.4-ga/libnccl2_2.0.4-1+cuda8.0_amd64.deb and /var/nccl-repo-2.0.4-ga/libnccl-dev_2.0.4-1+cuda8.0_amd64.deb.
 Install both of them for building CNTK with NCCL 2
-2. During execution, user may hit failure in NCCL initialization.
+- During execution, user may hit failure in NCCL initialization.
 To get detailed information about the failure, please set environment variable NCCL_DEBUG=INFO
-3. There are known issues in current release of NCCL 2 on system configured with InfiniBand devices running in mixed IB and IPoIB modes.
-To use IB mode devices only, please set environment variable NCCL_IB_HCA=<devices running on IB mode, e.g. mlx5_0>[,<more devices if any>]
+- There are known issues in current release of NCCL 2 on system configured with InfiniBand devices running in mixed IB and IPoIB modes.
+To use IB mode devices only, please set environment variable NCCL_IB_HCA=devices running on IB mode, e.g. export NCCL_IB_HCA=mlx5_0,mlx5_2

 ### Update learner interface to simplify parameter setting and adding new learners